 All staff and student-athletes are trained on USC's policies prohibiting sexual/interpersonal violence and protected class misconduct.
 This training includes education on response to incidents and reporting responsibilities.
-Staff and student-athletes participate annually in person and through on-line platforms in customized, USC specific trainings.
-Further, as required by NCAA rules, USC's President, Athletic Director and

-Title IX Coordinator attest annually that coaches, athletic administrators and student-athletes were educated in sexual violence prevention.
-All athletic staff employees, including volunteers, also annually attest to promptly report all Prohibited Conduct to the Office for Equity, Equal Opportunity & Title IX.
+Staff and student-athletes participate annually in person and through on-line platforms in customized, USC-specific trainings.
+Further, as required by NCAA rules, USC's President, Athletic Director and the Title IX Coordinator attests that coaches, athletic administrators, and student-athletes are annually educated in sexual violence prevention.
+All athletic staff employees, including volunteers, also annually attest to promptly report all Prohibited Conduct to the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX).